dnsimple/dnsimple-support/content/articles/troubleshooting-redirects.markdown

 Content-Type: text/plain; charset=utf-8
 ```

 The response code should be 301, and it should contain the Location.
-We also include the `X-Redirector-Version` custom header to help you to determine if the redirect is sent from our redirector, or from some other system.
+We also include the `X-Redirector-Version` custom header to help you determine if the redirect is sent from our redirector or from some other system.